-On July 24, 2013, ISDA submitted a request to the staff of the CFTC's Division of Market Oversight ("DMO") requesting relief pertaining to certain obligations of its members under the Reporting Rules with respect to the determination and reporting of the block trade indicator.
-Since that time, our members have implemented changes to meet the requirements outlined in our prior request relating to reporting under Part 43, but still face challenges with respect to reporting under Part 45.
-As we have not yet received a response to our prior request, we are submitting this revised request to update and narrow the scope of reporting obligations from which we are seeking relief.
+On October 29, 2013, ISDA submitted a revised request to the staff of the CFTC's Division of Market Oversight ("DMO") requesting relief pertaining to certain obligations of its members under the Reporting Rules with respect to the determination and reporting of the block trade indicator for Part 45.
+This request updated the request filed on July 24, 2013.
+As challenges still regulation 45.1 defines the term "reporting counterparty" to mean "the counterparty required to report swap data pursuant to this [Part 45], selected as provided in §45.8."

-&lt;sup>1 17 CFR Part 43 Real-Time Public Reporting of Swap Transaction Data, 77 Fed.
+1 17 CFR Part 43 Real-Time Public Reporting of Swap Transaction Data, 77 Fed.
 Reg.
 1182 (Jan.
 9, 2012).
 CFTC regulation 43.2 defines the term "reporting party" to mean "the party to a swap with the duty to report a publicly reportable swap transaction in accordance with this [Part 43] and section 2(a)(13)(F) of the [CEA]."